langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

     ```

   - Trim trim only leading or only trailing *spaces*, use a simple pattern match.
 When one more more variable names are
-    passed to `read`, it does parse the input, using the values in `$IFS` (which are space, tab, and newline by
+    passed to `read`, it does parse the input, using the values in `$IFS` (which are space, tab, and new line by
     default).
     [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)